rwakefie/AzureInnovationDay/Lab4-Monitoring/README.md

 ## Host Level Metrics

 1. Click “All Services” in the top left corner, search for and click on “Monitor"
-2. Under the "Shared Services" section, click on "Metrics"
+2. Under the "Shared Services" section, click on "Metrics" (not Metrics (preview))
 3. A selection pane will show at the top to choose the following:
   1. Subscription - a list of available subscriptions, choose the relevant subscription where your VM is located
   2. Resource Group - list of all resource groups within the subscription, choose the resource group your VM is located